Program -- Emeritus

 I maintain a local companion website here, which may be more up to date.

-An example is the closed form double-reflection quaternion form
+included in the book is the closed form double-reflection quaternion

 Winner with co-author Sidharth Thakur of the